Pricing is based only on how much email you need to send each month.

 LuxSci does not limit the number of messages you can send at once.
 You can send a single message or email blasts that go to thousands or millions of recipients.
 Your plan determines the maximum number of recipients you can send to per month.

-Yes, LuxSci provides the option of purchasing Spotlight Mailer, a web-based email marketing and campaign management solution.
+Yes, LuxSci provides the option of purchasing LuxSci Mailer, a web-based HIPAA-compliant email marketing and campaign management solution.
 You also have the option of continuing to use your current email software.

 While any email provider can and does get blocked on occasion, LuxSci takes stringent measures to keep this from happening.
 LuxSci has very strict acceptable use policies and manually checks every new customer to keep spammers out.
 LuxSci's monitoring system works to detect any improper use before it becomes a problem.
 As a result, problems are rare.
 If a problem does occur, LuxSci's staff have the training to resolve the issue ASAP.
 Also, when you have a dedicated server (and thus a dedicated IP address), your IP address reputation reflects only your own sending history.